-Weather is a common cause for claims.
-In fact, one in ten households have had to make a claim in the past due to bad weather creating costly chaos in their homes.
-This includes damaged roofs, fences and outbuildings, as well as burst or damaged water pipes.
+In such circumstances, huge numbers of households have to make claims due to bad weather creating costly havoc in their homes, including damaged roofs, fences and outbuildings, as well as burst or damaged water pipes.

 According to the Association of British Insurers, when looked at over the long term, floods and storms tend to result in similar levels of claims costs for the insurance industry.
 But while floods create lower numbers of expensive claims, wind damage affects far higher numbers of people, but less severely.